 27. Create magic with grey and pastels

-This cosy living room has everything you need.
-The use of pastels softens the space and adds warmth to the grey space.
-The grey and checkered pillows combined with the palm tree and ocean prints add a coastal touch and ties together the room visually.
+The use of pastels softens a grey space and adds warmth to it.
+Something simple like grey and checkered pillows combined with palm tree and ocean prints gives a coastal touch and ties together the room visually.

 28. Build your colour scheme with a grey rug